andangrd/react-native-markdown-package/README.md

 # React Native Markdown Package
 React Native Markdown Package is a library for implementing markdown syntax in React Native.
-I knew this is not a perfect library, so your contribution, Pull Request, or anything else from you guys will be really appreciated. :)

 ## Getting started